Rural utility lines sag to close to the ground following an ice storm. Broken and Shorted Lines Cause Widespread Power Outages

 This is the time of year to service furnaces and home heating systems, put out holiday decorations, and look forward to that winter vacation at a warm sunny beach or a powder-covered ski slope

-Don’t forget your standby generator when it comes to seasonal maintenance and preparation.
+Don’t forget your standby generator seasonal maintenance and preparation.
 Over the winter, a home backup generator will keep the furnace running through power outages and prevent your pipes (and your family) from freezing.
-In addition to scheduling regular maintenance, keep your standby generator clear of snow and ice and ensure that the air intake vents don’t become clogged or blocked by debris.
+Besides scheduling regular maintenance, keep your standby generator clear of snow and ice and ensure that the air intake vents don’t become clogged or blocked by debris.

-A marginal battery during the summer and fall may not seem like an issue.
-Every week the standby generator wakes up and starts its exercise cycle.
-All seems well, despite controller alerts that the battery is near the end of its life.
+A marginal battery during the summer and fall may not cause any issues.
+Every so often, the standby generator wakes up and starts its exercise cycle.
+All seems well, despite the controller warns that the battery is near the end of its life.
 Now that winter has arrived, that marginal battery may not have the power to start the engine when temperatures fall below freezing.

 Change the Oil